briancappello/flask-unchained/README.md

     'app',  # your app bundle *must* be last (and only one bundle listed may subclass AppBundle) ]

-# a kwarg for the FlaskUnchained constructor (a very minimally extended subclass of Flask)
+# a kwarg for the Flask constructor
 ROOT_PATH = os.path.abspath(os.path.dirname(__file__))  # determined automatically, optional

 class Config(AppBundleConfig):